JavaScriptKC/workshop/_posts/2013-06-2-data-storage.md

 });
 {% endhighlight %}

-And at the end of the day, this is what everything should look like:
+This is what everything should look like:

 {% highlight javascript %}
 var mongodb = require('mongodb');